alexellis/docker-arm/OTG.md

 Finally, follow the [Docker Swarm Mode on the Pi](http://blog.alexellis.io/live-deep-dive-pi-swarm/) to start tasking your super computer.

+I also have a set of [Swarm Mode tests](https://github.com/alexellis/swarmmode-tests/tree/master/arm) that you can run through to check that everything's OK.
+And if you are running into trouble then a reboot does normally help resolve OTG issues for me.

 ### Feedback

 #### Got problems?